 - An absorbing programme of lectures during the Lent and Michaelmas Terms – free to all and no booking needed

-Subscription to (or single purchase of) our two well-respected journals – Biological Review and Mathematical Proceedings
+- Subscription to (or single purchase of) our two well-respected journals – Biological Reviews and Mathematical Proceedings

 The Society offers its Fellows and Members:

-Reduced (free to PhD’s) subscription to our two journals - Biological Review and Mathematical Proceedings
+- Reduced (free to PhD’s) subscription to our two journals - Biological Reviews and Mathematical Proceedings